-You’ll find Quick Answers to basic questions here, like “How can I get effective mental health treatment and behavioral support started for my child in a month or less if I live in Delaware, Montgomery or Philadelphia Counties?” and “Why is it impossible to get the same services for my child if I live in Chester County?”
+You’ll find Quick Answers to basic questions here, like “How can I get effective mental health treatment and behavioral support started for my child in a month or less if I live in Bucks, Delaware or Montgomery Counties?” and “Why is it impossible to get the same services for my child if I live in Chester or Philadelphia Counties?”

 - What exactly are “Behavioral Health Rehabilitation Services” or Intensive Behavioral Health Services — or “wraparound” services?